-While it's nice to connect with your work contacts from anywhere at any time, it shouldn't take time away from family, friends or yourself.
-In fact, not having clear boundaries between work and your personal life can lead to burnout, hindering your hard work and limiting your energy and passion.
-That's why maintaining a healthy work-life balance is critical to success and satisfaction.
+This is a slippery slope into what many call "workaholism."
+Not setting clear boundaries between work and your personal life can lead to burnout, hindering your performance and limiting your energy and passion.
+That's why maintaining a healthy work-life balance is critical to success and happiness.

 "From an individual's point of view, it means having a job that meets personal demands and having personal demands that don't interfere with work demands," she said.